by Dr. C.D. Buckner M.D. Medically reviewed by Dr. C.H. Weaver M.D. 5/2019

 When to Initiate Treatment?

-Accepted indications for the treatment of CLL:
+Accepted Indications for Beginning Treatment of CLL:

 - Anemia (hemoglobin level less than 11.0 g/dL)